Robert Scarlett (footballer)

 Robert Scarlett (born 14 January 1979) is a Jamaican former professional footballer who played as a defender or midfielder.

-Career

-Club
+Club career

 Scarlett was born in Kingston.
 A small, but speedy, left-sided attacking defender, he played for Harbour View in his native Jamaica before signing for Russian Premier League side Spartak Moscow on a six-month contract, with the option of a three-year extension, in August 2002.
 After returning to Harbour View following his six-months with Spartak Moscow, Scarlett joined Major League Soccer side Real Salt Lake in July 2005.
 For Spartak, he only played one league game as a second-half substitute against Saturn Ramenskoe; he also made Spartak's UEFA Champions League roster but did not feature in any of their games.

-International
+International career

-Scarlett appeared for the 'Reggae Boyz', making his debut in 1999 against Costa Rica and playing his last international so far in 2005 against Australia.
+Scarlett appeared for the Jamaica national team, making his debut in 1999 against Costa Rica and playing his last international in 2005 against Australia.